Houston Water Quality at a Glance

 Does Houston add fluoride to the water?

 Yes, Houston adds fluoride to its drinking water as a public health measure to help prevent tooth decay.
 The level is maintained at approximately 0.7 milligrams per liter (mg/L), which is the optimal level recommended by the U.S. Public Health Service.
-This practice is endorsed by major health organizations, though some residents prefer to use filters that can remove fluoride if they have concerns about its addition to the water supply.
+However, the fluoride added is not pharmaceutical-grade but industrial byproducts from phosphate fertilizer production, which some residents prefer to filter out using reverse osmosis systems.

 Contaminants of Concern